 If you are unable to eat a balanced meal, talk to your doctor about taking a multivitamin and mineral supplement.
 The label on the supplement bottle should indicate the amount a supplement contains relative to the suggested daily intake.
 For example, a folic acid intake of 100% of recommended daily value means that the supplement will give you the total amount that you need each day.

 What about Growth Hormone, does this prevent aging?

 Our body makes hormones which are important chemicals that signal our cells to perform certain functions.
 These functions include maintaining blood pressure and blood sugar levels, help with bone formation, and also allow children to grow taller.
 As we age, there is a natural decline in certain hormones.
 There are proponents for hormone supplementation, particularly to slow down the aging process.

 However, according to the US National Institute of Aging, which has been conducting clinical studies on this topic, the evidence supporting this is weak.
 One of the most recently discussed hormones is the use of Human Growth Hormone (hGH) because some individuals are using it for anti-aging.
-The only way to take hGH is through injections, and some people spend money to receive these treatment because of claims that it boosts stamina and strength.
+One way to take hGH is through injections, and some people spend money to receive these treatment because of claims that it boosts stamina and strength.
 But little is known about the long-term risks of this controversial treatment.